pupil-labs/pupil-docs/pupil-hardware/htc-vive-add-on-setup.md

 ### HTC Vive USB connection options

 The HTC Vive has one free USB port hidden under the top cover that hides the cable tether connection.
-This gives us two options to connect the pupil eye tracking addon:
+This gives us two options to connect the pupil eye tracking add-on:

 #### Connect the add-on to the free htc-vive usb port.
 This means the cameras share the VIVEs usb tether bandwidth with other usb components inside the Vive.
 This works but only if the following rules are observed:

-* Disable the HTC-Vive build-in camera in the VR settings pane to free up bandwidth for Pupil's dual VGA120 video streams.
+* Disable the HTC-Vive built-in camera in the VR settings pane to free up bandwidth for Pupil's dual VGA120 video streams.

 or

-* Enable the HTC-Vive build-in camera and set it to 30hz.
+* Enable the HTC-Vive built-in camera and set it to 30hz.
 Then set the Pupil Cameras to 320x240 resolution to share the USB bus.

 #### Run a separate USB lane along the tether
-If you want full frame rate and resolution for both the Vive's camera and the addon you will have to connect the Pupil add-on to a separate usb port on the host PC.
+If you want full frame rate and resolution for both the Vive's camera and the add-on you will have to connect the Pupil add-on to a separate usb port on the host PC.
 We recommend this approach.

 ### Connection and Camera